kylef-archive/jsonschema-test/README.md

 - `description` (string, required) - A short description of what this test tests.
 - `tests` (array[Case], required) - A collection of test cases.
+- `skip` (boolean, optional) - Whether to skip the test.
+This defaults to false.

 ### Case